 - New paternity.
 Each pregnancy with a new partner increases the risk of preeclampsia more than does a second or third pregnancy with the same partner.

 - Race.
-Black women have a higher risk of developing preeclampsia than do white women or women who are Asian or Hispanic.
+Black women have a higher risk of developing preeclampsia than women of other races.